-The white grape variety (also Kecsemét 6) is a new breed between Kövidinka x Pinot Gris, The crossing takes place in 1950 in Hungary by the breeders Andreas Kurucz and István Kwaysser.
-The medium to late ripening vine is resistant to drought and moderately against Botrytis, It provides fresh, relatively strong alcohol white wines rather simple quality.
+The white grape variety (also Kecsemét 6) is a new breed between Kövidinka x Pinot gris, The crossing takes place in 1950 in Hungary by the breeders Andreas Kurucz and István Kwaysser.
+The medium to late ripening vine is resistant to drought and moderately against Botrytis, It produces fresh, relatively high-alcohol white wines rather simple quality.
 The variety is mainly in the Hungarian areas Badacsony.
 Etyek-Buda and Kunság grown.
 The acreage in 2010 was 50 hectares (Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : Ursula Brühl, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,